PLACE DE BROUCKÈRE-PLEIN - 31 - 1000 BRUSSELS - BELGIUM - Tel: 32 2 2266660 - Fax: 32 2 5121929

 CALL FOR PAPERS

-• reflexions on notions of time and space and on practices and techniques for making connections (e.g. the role of media services in creating ‘a contact zone’ for diasporas) inspired by geography, urban planning or topology;
+- the role of media services in creating ‘a contact zone’ for diasporas and further ideas inspired by geography, urban planning or topology;

-• visual semiotics and different approaches to visible forms (pictures, videos, objects…) and alternative regimes of truth (e.g. within scientific, managerial, or medical contexts);
+- visual semiotics and different approaches to visible forms (pictures, videos, objects…)

-• occasions of inclusions and exclusions whereby certain subjects and objects become foregrounded and others appear diluted, assuaged and melt away into darkened spaces (e.g. the potential tyranny of transparency associated with accounting practices in the name of accountability) ;
+- inclusions and exclusions whereby certain subjects and objects become foregrounded and others appear diluted, assuaged and melt away into darkened spaces;

-• interdisciplinary approaches to imagining (e.g. the articulation of experiences and issues relating to the diagnosis and treatment of serious illness through artwork and images, with neuroscientists, computer experts and artists working together to create different ways of visualising and articulating the brain and various forms of imagery relating to the mind and cognition) ;
+- other interdisciplinary approaches to imagining (e.g. the articulation of experiences and issues relating to the diagnosis and treatment of serious illness through artwork and images, with neuroscientists, computer experts and artists working together to create different ways of visualising and articulating the brain and various forms of imagery relating to the mind and cognition)

-While this provides a diverse list relating to the study of practices and objects with regards to imagining business and organizing, this is merely a snapshot of possible examples as clearly the potential list is much more extensive.
+While this provides a diverse list relating to the study of practices and objects with regards to the imagining process, this is merely a snapshot of possible examples as clearly the potential list is much more extensive.

 Therefore, we would welcome abstracts (1500-2000), extended abstracts (2000-3000 words) and draft papers.
 The format for discussion will include both traditional paper presentations and alternative and non-traditional forums (e.g. performance, exhibition, panel, discussion group, etc).